projectgranary/docs/operator-reference/installation/README.md

 #### Stable Helm Chart Repo

-`helm repo add grnry-stable https://helm.grnry.io/stable`
+`helm repo add --username <username> --password <password> grnry-stable https://hub.syncier.cloud/chartrepo/grnry`

 #### Incubator Helm Chart Repo

-`helm repo add grnry-incubator https://helm.grnry.io/incubator`
+`helm repo add --username <username> --password <password> grnry-incubator https://hub.syncier.cloud/chartrepo/grnry-snapshot`

+#### Open Source Helm Chart Repo

+`helm repo add grnry-oss https://hub.syncier.cloud/chartrepo/grnry-oss`

 ## Prerequisites

 * Kubernetes 1.14.0+ cluster up and running
 * Kubernetes Namespace set in ~/.kube/config
-* Helm/Tiller 2.10.0+ installed \(local & cluster\)
+* Helm 3.+ installed locally
-  * Since Granary 0.8 all Charts also support deployment with Helm 3
-* Granary Stable Helm Repo added to Tiller
+* Granary Stable & Open Source Helm Repo added locally

+## Before you start ...

+... ensure that

-* Have a default storage class set in Kubernetes
+* there is a default storage class set in Kubernetes.

-## Assumptions
+* there is an ingress service available, e.g. nginx or Ambassador.

-* There is a [Prometheus Server](https://prometheus.io/) available to scrape the component's metric endpoint.
+* there is a [Prometheus Server](https://prometheus.io/) available to scrape the component's metric endpoint.
-* There is a [Cert-Manager](https://docs.cert-manager.io/en/latest/) daemon avaiable to provide SSL certificate to Ambassador routes.
-* There is basic Granary configuration deployed, see [Granary Base Helm Chart](https://gitlab.alvary.io/grnry/deployment/tree/master/charts/incubator/grnry-base).
+* there is basic Granary configuration deployed, see [Granary Base Helm Chart](https://github.com/syncier/grnry-base-deployment/tree/master/helm).
+* there is a TLS certificate for your base FQDN as Kubernetes secret in the cluster to SSL-encrypt ingresses, e.g. using [Cert-Manager](https://docs.cert-manager.io/en/latest/)'s certificate resource
+* there is a PostgreSQL user as Kubernetes secret if you do not choose to run Citus PostgreSQL within the Granary installation.
+* there are Maven repository access credentials as Kubernetes secret in the cluster to download Spring Cloud Data Flow (SCDF) metadata jars.

 ## Deployment Dependencies